 Slovenia Bike Tour itinerary

 Arrive independently in Ljubljana and take some time to explore the old part of the city.
 The Slovenian capital has become one of the hippest cities in Europe, reminiscent of Prague but without the crowds.
 It’s small enough to get around on foot, but so cosmopolitan you will hear a variety of languages being spoken as you stroll along the banks of the lovely Ljubljanica River.
 Lively with bars, cafes and art galleries, the green city of Ljubljana is a great hideout from bigger European capitals.
 Meet your guide in the afternoon for a walking tour of town followed by a welcome drink and dinner.
-Overnight at the charming B&B Slamic in Ljubljana.
+We stay the night at the charming B&B Slamic.
+Overnight Ljubljana.
 Hotel and dinner included.

 Transfer from Ljubljana to Skofja Loka, a charming town dating back to medieval times.
 Stop to admire the cobbled lanes and medieval houses before picking up your bike to head into Alpine Slovenia.
 We ride to the Sorica pass, where you get the first glimpse of the Mt.
 Triglav, the highest mountain in Slovenia at 2,864 m (9,400 ft).
 A downhill ride takes you to crystal-clear Bohinj Lake, where we’ll stop for some refreshment after the first day’s efforts.
 In the evening we try some shepherd’s delicacies at a local restaurant, and we might even pick up some words in a distinctive northwest Slovenian accent.
 Our host at dinner, Jaka, is not only a great chef who gets his porcini fresh daily from the locals, but he also restores traditional beehives.
 If you’re lucky, his friends will drop by to play some polka!
 Distance: 65 km, ascent: 977 m.
 Overnight at the 4-star Hotel Jezero, just steps from the lake.
 Overnight Bohinj.
 Hotel, breakfast and dinner included.